SNDT-Tools/SNDT--Global-Release-Edition/README.md

 > **A portable, real-time network diagnostics tool with deep hardware awareness and modern UI visualization.**

 SNDT combines a high-performance PowerShell diagnostic engine with a custom-built Electron frontend, enabling real-time analysis of network behavior.

-Unlike typical speedtest tools, SNDT is designed to explain why your connection behaves the way it does.

 ---